 If the plaque and tartar have built up to a degree that you are not able to remove it yourself by brushing and other tactics (discussed below), you may need to take your dog to the vet for a professional cleaning.

-If a professional cleaning is necessary, your vet will need to give your Australian Shepherd general anesthesia for the procedure so that they can gain easy access to their mouth without the worry of being bitten or having your pup resist.
+If cleaning is necessary, your vet will need to give your Australian Shepherd general anesthesia for the procedure so that they can gain easy access to their mouth without the worry of being bitten or having your pup resist.

 He or she will then use dental tools relatively similar to the tools that are used on us at the dentist to scale and scrape the plaque from your dog’s teeth.
 This will also allow them to see if there are any teeth that are loose or rotting and may need to be removed.